-- A. The purposes of these Rules and Regulations are to: - 1.
-Protect the air, soil, and waters of the state, including groundwater, from pollution resulting from the underground storage of regulated substances and hazardous materials; - Establish procedures and requirements for the assessment and remediation of sites contaminated due to releases associated with the underground storage of regulated substances or hazardous materials; - 3.
-Implement a system of registration of underground storage tank facilities; - Prevent releases from underground storage tanks of regulated substances or hazardous materials by establishing siting, design, installation and operating requirements for underground storage tank (UST) systems; - 5.
-Establish facility leak detection and monitoring requirements and schedules for the early detection of releases from underground storage tanks; - Require facility owners/operators to guarantee the availability of sufficient resources to respond to and rectify releases from underground storage tanks systems; - 7.
+- A. The purposes of these Rules and Regulations are to: - Protect the air, soil, and waters of the state, including groundwater, from pollution resulting from the underground storage of regulated substances petroleum products and hazardous materials; - Establish procedures and requirements for the assessment and remediation of sites contaminated due to releases associated with the underground storage of regulated substances petroleum products or hazardous materials; - 3.
+Implement a system of registration of underground storage tank facilities; - Prevent releases from underground storage tanks of petroleum regulated substances products or hazardous materials by establishing siting, design, installation and operating requirements for underground storage tank (UST) systems; - 5.
+Establish facility leak detection and monitoring requirements, and schedules, for the early detection of releases from underground storage tanks; - Require facility owners/operators to guarantee the availability of sufficient resources to respond to and rectify releases from underground storage tanks systems; - 7.
 Establish fees and a schedule of payment for such fees; and - 8.
 Establish UST closure procedures that provide for protection of human health and the environment.